 Photographing Prasat Phanom Rung Temple, Thailand

-Photographing Prasat Phanom Rung Temple in Thailand’s Isaan region is a joy.
-Visiting the temple at dawn, when only the temple dogs are awake, is a sublime experience.
-When we visited a few months ago there had been overnight rain and the sky was quickly clearing.
+Photographing Prasat Phanom Rung temple in Thailand’s off-the-beaten-track Isaan region is a real joy.
+Exploring the mountain-top Angkor-era temple complex at dawn, when only the temple dogs are awake, is a sublime experience.
+When we visited the temple a few months ago there had been overnight rain and the sky was quickly clearing.

-While magazine and guidebook publishers expect me to deliver the ‘money shots’ of the sights we’re covering such as the Prasat Phanom Rung Temple and the other temples in the region, they are always keen to get detail photos as well, to make up a page where there is say, four or eight photos.
+While magazine and guidebook publishers expect me to deliver the ‘money shots’ of the sights we’re covering for stories, such as Prasat Phanom Rung Temple, and the other Khmer Empire temples in Thailand’s lesser-visited Isaan, editors are always keen to get close-up detail photos as well to make up a page where there is, say, four or eight photos.

-Various photos from this morning have been used in magazines – it really pays to notice and photograph the fine details.
+Various photos from that morning’s shot have been used in magazine stories – proving that it really pays to notice and photograph the fine details.

-Camera and Lenses for photographing Prasat Phanom Rung Temple:
+Camera and lenses used for photographing Prasat Phanom Rung temple:

 SHARE ON SOCIAL MEDIA